{"autoplay":"false","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 Park amenities include an unfenced, off-leash dog park, community garden and demonstration garden, space for picnicking, and a walking trail through preserved natural area (please note, dogs are not allowed in the canal).
 Much of the park is open grass fields under mature trees in place of the original orchard.

 For information on reserving the barn for your special event, visit the Hollinshead Barn rental page or call Customer Service at (541) 389-7275.
-If you are interested in a small group visit to the Homestead House museum can be scheduled by calling Customer Service as well.

 An update project is currently in process and you can learn more on the Hollinshead Park Project page.